isaiah-alv/garbaldi/UserDocumentation.md

 ## Final Thoughts

 Congratulations on choosing the Restaurant Resource Management System!
 We hope this documentation helps you navigate and make the most of our feature-rich solution.
-If you have any further questions, feel free to reach out to our support team.
+If you have any further questions, feel free to reach out to our team.